 “Education through art is a natural means of learning at all periods of the development of the individual, fostering values and disciplines essential for full intellectual, emotional and social development of human beings in a community' (InSEA Constitution).

 Who We Are

 The International Society for Education Through Art (InSEA) is a non-governmental organization and official partner of the United Nations Educational, Scientific, and Cultural Organization UNESCO).
-InSEA was legally incorporated in Franklin County, Ohio on February 4th, 2009 as a nonprofit organization whose purpose is to encourage and advance creative education through arts and crafts in all countries and promote international understanding, the Society applies to the United States Internal Revenue Service for recognition as a tax exempt charitable educational and cultural organization.
+InSEA governance follows the established Constitution and Bylaws.
+InSEA formally came into being with the adoption of its constitution at the First General Assembly held in Paris in July 1954 and was legally incorporated in Franklin County, Ohio on February 4th, 2009 as a nonprofit organization whose purpose is to encourage and advance creative education through art, design and crafts in all countries and promote international understanding.
+The Society applies to the United States Internal Revenue Service for recognition as a tax exempt charitable educational and cultural organization.

 Advocacy, networking and the advancement of research and praxis in art education.

 InSEA has established an international community dedicated to advocacy, networking and the advancement of research in art education providing a world-wide networking platform to the members.
 InSEA intends to help members to publish research and praxis articles in the InSEA journals IJETA and IMAG; books and catalogues mainly in electronic forms.
 InSEA holds World Congresses during which members come together to share insights and build stronger networks.
 Between world congresses, InSEA members are invited to regional congresses and seminars held in several sites around the world.
 At each World Congress, InSEA honors outstanding art educators with five special awards.
 These awards are the Sir Herbert Read Award, the Mahmoud El-Bassiouny Award; the Edwin Ziegfeld Award, doctoral research Award and Research award.
 Award recipients are nominated by their peers and fellow members.